Qalexcitysocial/gpiostatus/README.md

 <p>this small project is the continuity of a example to help you understand
 GPIO functionality, you can take the example and modify if you want.

-<p>To install the aplication firts, copy the project on you www folder
+<p>To install the aplication firstly, copy the project on your www folder
-and transfer the sql file to your database mysql.
+and transfer the sql file to your database MySQL.

-<b>Important steps: Copy the folder and modify file, control.php in line 6 and 7 for your mysql credentials
+<b>Important steps: Copy the folder and modify the file, "control.php" in line 6 and 7 for your MySQL credentials
 <p>$MySQLUsername = "root";
 <p>$MySQLPassword = "yourpassword";